PrincetonUniversity/MosaicSim/README.md

 CUSTOM CONFIGURATION FILES:

 There are config files in sim/config for the different preset modes "pythiarun -h" displays.
 You can modify the current ones to change the size of hardware resources or create new ones.
-Note that config files must be named in the form configname.txt.
+Note that config files must be named in the form [configname].txt.

 ## Statistics